dl-solarity/docs/docs/reference/contracts/libs/data-structures/memory/Vector.md

 This library is inspired by C++ STD vector to enable push() and pop() operations for memory arrays.

-Currently Solidity allows resizing storage arrays only, which may be a roadblock if you need to filter the elements by a specific property or add new ones without writing bulky code.
+Currently Solidity allows resizing only storage arrays, which may be a roadblock if you need to filter the elements by a specific property or add new ones without writing bulky code.
 The Vector library is ment to help with that.